Shubham-Rathod10/ProjectHologram/README.md

 # ProjectHologram
-This repository contains the data generation code and Autoencoder model deployment
+This repository contains the Plane wave Hologram data generation code, Images of pix2pix GAN generator and discriminator model and jupyter notebook for deployed model.